DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Introduction

-AutoDriveRL builds on prior work that decomposes autonomous driving into four core sub-tasks: perception, prediction, planning, and behavior.
-These tasks are organized into a sequential reasoning chain, but each task is independently modeled as a VQA problem without relying on outputs or contextual information from previous stages.
-Crucially, AutoDriveRL introduces task-specific reward models that provide fine-grained, stage-level reinforcement signals during training.
-From a global perspective, this structured supervision enables process-level feedback across reasoning steps, supports interpretable intermediate reasoning, facilitates cross-task optimization, and significantly enhances the model’s stability and overall performance in autonomous driving decision-making.
+Building on this four-stage formulation, AutoDriveRL models each stage as an independent VQA problem organized into a sequential reasoning chain.
+The framework incorporates task-specific reward models that deliver fine-grained, stage-level reinforcement signals, enabling process-level feedback across reasoning steps.
+This structured supervision supports interpretable intermediate reasoning, facilitates cross-task optimization, and substantially improves the stability and overall performance of autonomous driving decision making.

-Within this framework, we train a unified cross-task vision-language model, DriveRX, where “RX” denotes its focus on reasoning and cross-task generalization in autonomous driving.
+Within this framework, we train a unified cross-task vision-language model, DriveRX, where “RX” emphasizing reasoning and cross-task generalization in autonomous driving.
 DriveRX consistently outperforms existing models across perception, prediction, planning, and behavior tasks, in both in-distribution and out-of-distribution (OOD) benchmark settings.
-On the public benchmark DriveBench \cite{xie2025drivebench}, DriveRX achieves a score of 62.02 in behavior, surpassing GPT-4o's \cite{GPT4o} 55.04 by 6.98 points.
-It maintains stable outputs under challenging conditions such as rain, occlusion, and lighting variation, demonstrating strong robustness and generalization.
-On the DriveBench-Corruption subset, DriveRX achieves 55.24, again outperforming GPT-4o (53.97).
+On the public benchmark DriveBench \citep{xie2025drivebench}, DriveRX achieves a score of 62.02 in behavior, surpassing GPT-4o's \citep{GPT4o} 55.04 by 6.98 points.
+It produces stable outputs under corruption-based perturbations (e.g., rain, occlusion, lighting variation), demonstrating strong robustness to visual degradation.
+DriveRX obtains 55.24 on DriveBench-Corruption, outperforming GPT-4o (53.97), and further shows strong performance on DriveLM-Hard, which focuses on semantically challenging, long-tail scenarios.
+Together, these results confirm that DriveRX provides stable and interpretable reasoning chains for high-level semantic understanding and consistent cross-task decision making.

-Notably, driven by the reward design in AutoDriveRL, DriveRX produces more compact reasoning traces and faster responses than existing reasoning-based models—better aligning with the real-time requirements of autonomous driving.

-Our main contributions are as follows: \begin{itemize}[leftmargin=0.3cm] \item We propose AutoDriveRL, a unified training framework that leverages semantic reward modeling to enable structured reasoning across four core autonomous driving tasks: perception, prediction, planning, and behavior. \item We develop a cross-task vision-language model, DriveRX, which achieves strong performance across multiple driving tasks and complex traffic scenarios, demonstrating strong generalization and robustness, especially in behavior tasks. \item We conduct an in-depth analysis of the training dynamics, identifying cross-task interactions, vision encoder bottlenecks in perception, and the impact of reward-guided reasoning compression. \end{itemize}